connleyfarquhar/SheetLess/README.md

 - Production Traveller Revision Functionality.
 - Exporting Functionality to external programs for futher logistical logging and sorting.
 - Support for a Sign-Up Functionality.
+- Initials Slider for Auto-fill in a Traveller Template.